Frequently Asked Questions:

 Question: What curriculum does Elmwood Baptist Academy use?

-Answer: Every Student in K4 / Kindergarten and first through the fourth grade will be taught using “A Beka Curriculum with Phonics” to insure superior reading skills.
+Answer: Every Student in K4 / Kindergarten and first through the third grade will be taught using “A Beka curriculum with Phonics” to insure superior reading skills.
 Most EBA students are reading by the time they reach Kindergarten.

-From fifth through twelfth grade, the School of Tomorrow’s A.C.E.
-Curriculum is used so that students may progress through every subject at their individual academic ability.
-EBA does not believe in the ‘Herd mentality’ of Public Education – We believe every Student is individual and learns differently, and at a different pace.
+From 4th – 12th grade, the School of Tomorrow’s A.C.E. curriculum is used so that students may progress through every subject at their individual academic ability.
+EBA does not believe in the ‘Herd mentality’ of public education – We believe every student is individual and learns differently, and at a different pace.

-Question: Why does EBA use the ACE program instead of a traditional program for the 5th-12th grades?
+Question: Why does EBA use the ACE program instead of a traditional program for the 4th-12th grades?

 Answer: We believe that the ACE program is superior to other curricula and programs available.
 The degree of learning required to master the program is far above other top Christian programs.
 People that would say otherwise do not and have not spent time researching the facts available.
 For more information on the ACE program, please click here.